Blyzz616/LHL-TaNL-Logs/README.md

 ### Ubuntu
-Programming on the Ubuntu web server was conducted using SublimeText3 IDE and using the BASH scripting language.
-The script is run by default each time the server powers on by using Crontab[^1].
+Programming on the Ubuntu web server was conducted using SublimeText3 IDE.

 ### Kali-Linux

-Similar to the Ubuntu web server, the programming was completed on SublimeText3 IDE and run using the BASH scripting language.
+Similar to the Ubuntu web server, the programming was completed on SublimeText3 IDE and run using the BASH[^3] scripting language.
+The script is run by default each time the server powers on by using Crontab[^1].

 ## Expected output